Connecting Through Picture Books: Stories About Making Friends

 - What characteristics was [character] looking for in a friend?

-- What was the relationship between [character] and [character]?
+- Describe the relationship between [character] and [character].

-- In what ways did [character] depend on others?
+- In what ways did [character] make new friends?

 - How can positive friendships with others help us overcome difficult situations?